15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 7. HAVE LUNCH AT GRADSKA KAVANA ARSENAL

-Now, I don’t know about you, but I always want to find a few good restaurant places before I arrive in any country and the old town in Dubrovnik is blessed with fantastic restaurants that offer inviting terraces with a view for lunch and Grandska Kavana Arsenal is definitely one of them!
+Now, I don’t know about you, but I always want to find a few good restaurants and lunch spots (my favourite time to eat) before I arrive in any country and the old town in Dubrovnik has dozens of them all vying for your attention, but there is none more special than Grandska Kavana Arsenal

-The setting is lovely, and I’ve even enjoyed a super posh breakfast here, on there menu there’s a fabulous tiered option for two that’s just the best thing, and you can order it until 11.30am and stay for as long as you like!
+I’ve even stopped by for breakfast on one occasion, there’s a fabulous tiered option for two that I really wanted to try, and it was just the best thing, plus you can order it until 11.30am and stay for as long as you like!

 Waterfront restaurant terrace in Dubrovnik Old Town overlooking the harbour and city walls – dining here is one of the best things to do in Dubrovnik Old Town.